tsawler/encrypt-secrets/readme.md

 1. Update the secret in `/etc/supervisor/conf.d/whatever.conf`
 1. Run update.sh
-1. If necessary, add the key to supervisort configuration
+1. If necessary, add the key to supervisor configuration
 1. Restart the process in supervisorctl